 Underwater gliders, a type of autonomous underwater vehicle (AUV), are central to addressing the ocean observation problem.
-In contrast to \textit{static} networks of ocean floats~\cite{roemmichAutonomousProfilingFloats2004, roemmichFutureArgoGlobal2019}, gliders allow for the sampling of \textit{dynamic} phenomena such as eddies or ocean fronts.
-Gliders are able to operate autonomously for months at a time and can be much more energy-efficient and less carbon-intensive than ship operations.
+In contrast to \textit{static} networks of hydrographic moorings or drifting networks of floats~\cite{roemmichAutonomousProfilingFloats2004, roemmichFutureArgoGlobal2019}, gliders allow for the sampling of \textit{dynamic} phenomena such as eddies or ocean fronts.
+Gliders are able to operate autonomously for months at a time and can be more energy-efficient and less carbon-intensive than ship operations~\cite{nzoc2021summary}.

-Gliders now form an important part of the Global Ocean Observation System, and their activity has been increasing in the last decade~\cite{testorOceanGlidersComponentIntegrated2019}.
-It is widely accepted that their operation and management need to become more efficient in order for organisations to control increasingly large fleets of gliders~\cite{stommelSlocumMission1989,whittFutureVisionAutonomous2020}.
+Gliders form an important part of the Global Ocean Observation System, and their activity has been increasing in the last decade~\cite{testorOceanGlidersComponentIntegrated2019}.
+It is widely accepted that their operation and management need to become more efficient in order for organisations to control increasingly large fleets~\cite{stommelSlocumMission1989,whittFutureVisionAutonomous2020}.
 Standard operational procedures require input from human pilots upon the surfacing of the glider, which occurs every few hours.
-Pilots check weather conditions, the progress of the previous dive, and mission objectives to decide the next control instructions.
-This raises critical challenges as piloting supervision is not always available and the glider will continue to follow its most recent, possibly outdated, control instructions.
-Therefore, opportunities for optimising navigation planning are regularly lost.
+Pilots check environmental conditions, the progress of the previous dive, and mission objectives to decide the next control instructions.
+This raises challenges as piloting supervision is not always available, leading the glider to follow its most recent, possibly outdated, control instructions.
+Therefore, opportunities for optimising navigation are regularly lost.

-A promising direction is to leverage navigation planning algorithms through autonomous command-and-control systems.
-Such systems can plan \textit{online} at every surfacing given the up-to-date surfacing location and environmental conditions.
-Despite the existence of a fairly large body of work on navigation planning for underwater gliders (reviewed in Section~\ref{sec:prior_work_on_glider_mission_planning}), until now such methods have not seen wide adoption for autonomous long-term missions.
-We argue that this is primarily due to misalignment between problem formulations and operational realities, as well as an inability to account for noise in ocean current forecasts and the execution of control commands.
-Furthermore, in practical terms, while existing software enables command execution and scripted missions, it does not support online replanning towards long-term mission goals under environmental and actuation uncertainty.
+A promising direction to optimise navigation autonomously is to leverage navigation planning algorithms, which can plan \textit{online} at every surfacing given an up-to-date surfacing location and environmental conditions.
+Despite the existence of a fairly large body of work on navigation planning for underwater gliders (reviewed in Section~\ref{sec:prior_work_on_glider_mission_planning}), until now such methods have not been adopted for autonomous long-term missions.
+We argue that this is primarily due to the inability of such methods to account for uncertainty in ocean current forecasts and vehicle dynamics.